Harris STUNS Crowd With Trump Truth Bomb

 “There were many things we knew were gonna happen,” said Harris, who stepped in to run against Trump in 2024 after then-President Biden withdrew from the race.
 “I’m not gonna say ‘I told you so,'” she added, prompting enthusiastic applause and cheers from attendees.

-The summit, founded by former BET CEO Debra Lee, focuses on empowering women of color and provided a platform for Harris to address the political landscape less than 100 days into Trump’s second term.
+The April 3 summit, founded by former BET CEO Debra Lee, focused on empowering women of color and provided a platform for Harris to address the political landscape less than 100 days into Trump’s second term.

 Harris observed significant changes since 2016, noting that under the current administration, “progress and policies have been rolled back” and “effective policies have been denied,” while a pervasive “sense of fear” has spread throughout the country.